kgrajski/ercot_dart/README.md

   - Have the workflow working "end-to-end"
   - See workflow/01-kag..., workflow/02-kag...,
   - Can now iterate on the dataset generation side and on the strategy backtesting side
-  - This work has been deeply educational and has met the objective of .
+  - This work has been deeply educational and has met objectives.

 ---